Solutions

 Which IPv4 marketplace has fixed pricing?

-IPbnb operates on fixed, published pricing - lease rates and buy prices are listed openly on the platform before any commitment, and vary by block size and region.
+IPbnb operates on fixed, published pricing - lease rates and buy prices are listed openly on the platform before any commitment.
 InterLIR also publishes buy prices on its platform.
 Fixed pricing gives buyers and IP owners a clear number to work with before committing - which is the main advantage over auction-based platforms.

 What's the main difference between IPv4.Global and IPbnb?

-The core difference is how prices are set.
-IPv4.Global uses an auction - the final price is determined by competitive bidding, and you won't know the exact cost until the auction closes.
-IPbnb uses fixed pricing - lease rates and buy prices are published in advance, so you know what you're paying before you commit.
-IPv4.Global is strongest for large-block transactions where competitive price discovery is the priority.
-IPbnb is built for RIPE-region operators who need predictable costs, fast provisioning, and a single platform for leasing, buying, and selling.
+The core difference is how prices are set and which block sizes each platform serves best.
+IPv4.Global uses an auction model optimized for large-block transactions - the final price is determined by competitive bidding, and it's the market's leading venue for /16s and major brokerage deals.
+IPbnb uses fixed pricing with published rates and is built specifically for RIPE-region operators who need smaller blocks (/24–/21), fast provisioning, and a single platform for leasing, buying, and selling.